RamensGuy/WYN/README.md

-Hello, your are new to termux ? her is how to get a cool and pretty termux for beigners
+Hello, your are new to termux ? here is how to get a cool and pretty termux for beigners